 THE 232 - Playwriting (3 Cr.)
 (LER-ARC) An introduction to the creative possibilities of playwriting for the 21st century.
 While offering inspiration within a supportive workshop environment, this course provides students with the critical tools and basic concepts of playwriting through a series of writing exercises and script analysis techniques.
 Students will learn to create dramatic texts for a variety of forms, media, and venues, and to participate in a process of constructive critical response.
 Fall semester, repeated spring semester.
 Eng

 THE 237 - Advanced Workshop for New Play Development (4 Cr.)
 Building on the fundamental skills developed in THE 232, this course offers playwriting students the opportunity to continue their exploration of script analysis, play construction, and the development of the elements of drama at an advanced level.
 Building on the skills developed in THE 231, it also gives advanced directors the chance to work specifically on the challenge of directing new works in collaboration with the playwright.
 It is also an opportunity for students to gain insight into the dramaturgical process.
 Course includes studio staging of practice scenes and the development of a one act or full-length play for public performance.
-Prerequisite: THE 231 and/or THE 232 .
+Prerequisite: THE 232.
 Spring semester.
 Eng.

-THE 240 - Imaginative Thinking: Design for Performance (4 Cr.)
+THE 250 - Imaginative Thinking: Design for Performance (4 Cr.)
 Students will develop design concepts by rigorously practicing play script analysis, research, and creative experimentation.
 Students will articulate design concepts verbally through concept presentations, and visually through drafted renderings, model making, etc. Course topic will rotate between stage design, lighting design, costume design and other design areas.
 May be taken up to two times with change of topic.
 Prerequisite: THE 140 and 140L or permission of the instructor after portfolio review.
-Fall semester.
+Fall semester, repeated spring semester.
 Campbell.

 THE 255 - Methods and Approaches to Theatre Research (4 Cr.)
 All areas of theatre require strong research skills, whether from the perspective of the actor researching a role, or the designer studying an historical period, or the dramaturge uncovering the meaning in a dramatic text.
 Students in this course learn how to do effective research for the theatre: finding credible and useful sources, approaching research whether for scholarly or artistic production, uses of textual and non-textual materials, and the application of research for aesthetic purposes.
 Required of majors and minors; open to non-majors and non-minors.
 Spring semester.
 Free.